Worksheet: Wind Power

 - AThe wind speed is not constant; thus, wind turbines are not always producing their maximum power output.

-- CA lot of energy is lost to heat in the transmission of the electrical current from the wind farm to where it connects to the electricity grid.
+- BA lot of energy is lost to heat in the transmission of the electrical current from the wind farm to where it connects to the electricity grid.

-- DA lot of energy is lost to heat in the generators in the wind turbines; thus, the actual power output of a wind farm is always lower than the installed capacity.
+- CA lot of energy is lost to heat in the generators in the wind turbines; thus, the actual power output of a wind farm is always lower than the installed capacity.

-- EWind turbines are unreliable and often break; thus, most of the time not all of the turbines on the wind farm are operating.
+- DWind turbines are unreliable and often break; thus, most of the time not all of the turbines on the wind farm are operating.

 The graph shows the power output of a particular type of wind turbine against the wind speed.
 The table shows data for the wind speed at three different sites as measured on five consecutive days.